ruma/ruma/README.md

 As of 2022-01-31, we support all events and REST endpoints of the v1 version of the Matrix specification, with v1.1 and v1.2 coverage in progress.

-Various changes from in-progress MSCs, finished MSCs, and a few less formalized things are also implemented, gated behind the `unstable-pre-spec` Cargo feature.
+Various changes from in-progress or finished MSCs are also implemented, gated behind the `unstable-mscXXXX` (where `XXXX` is the MSC number) Cargo features.

+A few less formalized things are gated behind the `unstable-pre-spec` Cargo feature.

 ## Contributing